Keane-Small/AI-for-Everyone/README.md

 Using diverse and inclusive training data can help create fairer AI systems.
 Implementing transparency and auditing processes allows for the identification and correction of biases.
 A diverse workforce can contribute to recognizing and addressing bias in AI development.

+### Understanding Adversarial Attacks

+AI systems can be easily fooled by minor changes to input data, which are often imperceptible to humans.
+An example illustrates how a slight alteration to an image can lead an AI to misclassify it entirely.

+### Examples of Adversarial Attacks

+Researchers have demonstrated that physical modifications, like wearing special glasses or placing stickers on stop signs, can deceive AI systems.
+These attacks highlight the differences in perception between humans and AI, leading to potential safety risks in applications like self-driving cars.

+### Defending Against Adversarial Attacks

+The AI community is actively researching ways to enhance defenses against these attacks, though such measures may slow down AI systems.
+There is an ongoing "arms race" between attackers and defenders in AI, similar to the dynamics seen in spam filtering and fraud detection.
+Overall, while adversarial attacks pose significant challenges, not all AI applications are equally vulnerable, and many are less likely to be targeted.